IChowdhury01/Movie-Review-Sentiment-Analyzer/README.md

 3. Install [TensorFlow Datasets](https://www.tensorflow.org/datasets/overview)
 4. Open your Python interpreter and navigate to the directory of this project
 5. `python src/SentimentAnalyzer.py`

-## Description
-This project uses recurrent neural networks to train a model for binary sentiment analysis.
-The datasets used were